shimi9276/elk_docker_swarm/readme.md

 ### Deploy the stack

 1. In the swarm-manager machine, set the `.env` file variables according to your pleasing, then run `export $(cat .env | xargs)`.
 Note that the replica variable should eqaul the amount of workers in the swarm cluster
 2. run `docker stack deploy -c <(docker-compose config) $DEPLOYMENT_NAME`.
-Note that if may take some time for the stack to be up and running, give it a few minutes.
+Note that if may take some time for the stack to be up and running as it may need to download the images, give it a few minutes.
 3. Run `docker service ls` to see the stack status.
 4. Get the IP of one of the workers and head to port 5601